 So now you’re wondering if an underbite can be corrected?
 The short answer is yes.
 But only under certain circumstances.

-It’s typical for veterinarians to only offer treatment for an underbite if it is causing pain, negatively effecting your puppy’s daily life, or it poses future health issues.
-In these cases, they will offer you various treatments which I will discuss below.
+It’s typical for veterinarians to only offer treatment for an underbite if it is causing pain, negatively affecting your puppy’s daily life, or it poses future health issues.
+In these cases, they will offer you various treatments, which I will discuss below.